Infosecdecompress/Security_Interview_Questions/Categories/ApplicationSecurity.md

 XSS can be prevented by the use of the proper available sanitizers.
 Web developers have to have an eye on the gateways through which they receive information and these are the gateways which must be made as a barrier for malicious files.

 There are software or applications available for doing this, like the XSS Me for Firefox and DOM snitch for Google Chrome.
 Also, the default web application firewall formula, popularly

+In addition, a strong CSP provides an additional layer of protection against XSS.

+### What is CSP (Content Security Policy) ?

 ### What is Cross-Site Request Forgery CSRF?